Chart Color Schemes

 Maiden Gully is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Maiden Gully's dwellings, as per the latest Census evaluation, consisted of 98.9% houses and 1.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
+Maiden Gully's dwelling structures, as per the latest Census, were 98.9% houses and 1.2% other dwellings.
+Non-Metro Vic., in comparison, had 90.6% houses and 9.4% other dwellings.
 Home ownership in Maiden Gully stood at 37.0%, with mortgaged dwellings at 55.7% and rented ones at 7.3%.
-The median monthly mortgage repayment was $1,690, exceeding Non-Metro Vic.'s average of $1,408.
-The median weekly rent in Maiden Gully was $380, higher than Non-Metro Vic.'s $295.
+The median monthly mortgage repayment was $1,690, higher than Non-Metro Vic.'s average of $1,408.
+Median weekly rent in Maiden Gully was $380, compared to Non-Metro Vic.'s $295.
 Nationally, Maiden Gully's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing